vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 ### Deployment

-This project has been deployed on GitHub Pages with the following process:
+This project has been deployed on Heroku following this process:

 > - All code was written on VS Code, an IDE.
-> - The code was then pushed to GitHub where it is stored in my [Repository](hhttps://github.com/vinnieOrdobas/Code-Institute-MS3-team-tracker).
+> - The code was then pushed to GitHub where it is stored in my [Repository](https://github.com/vinnieOrdobas/Code-Institute-MS3-team-tracker).
-> - Under **Settings** I scrolled down to **GitHub** Pages section.
+> - Navigate to [Heroku](https://www.heroku.com/) and login.
-> - Under **Source** drop-down, the **Master branch** was selected.
+> - On the dashboard, click on the 'New' button and select 'Create new app'.
-> - Once selected, this publishes the project to **GitHub** Pages and displays the site url.
+> - Enter the app name and select a region.
+> - Under the 'Settings' tab, click on 'Config Vars' to add Configuration Variables from the env.py file.
+This includes the IP, Port, Secret key, MongoDB name and URI, as well as mail settings for Flask Mail.
-> - There is no difference between the deployed version and the development version.
+> - In the menu select the 'Deploy' option.
+> - Under 'Deployment method' select the GitHub option to connect to your GitHub repository.
+Ensure GitHub username is selected and use the search function to find the relevant repository.
+> - Select Automatic deploys from the main branch and click 'Deploy Branch'.

 #### How to run this project locally